gcallah/Rationalism/md/Sorcery.md

 accomplishment, and thus feel entitled to those who have not been equally gifted.

-Negro -- colored -- black -- African-American -- Black

-I studied Ghanian drumming for several years with the master drummer Martin Obeng.
-My son, in third of fourth grade, knowing about this, asked me, "Aren't most of the people in Ghana African-American?"
+The attempt to address social ills by word magic is apparent in the shifting terms by which it is considered acceptable to refer to people of sub-Saharan African descent.
+"Negro" was once fine, but was replaced by "colored," as in the "National Association for the Advancement of Colored People."
+But then "colored" was denigrated, and "black" became correct.
+Then "black" was out, and "African-American" was de rigueur.
+The last term was so strongly asserted as correct that my young son, knowing that I had studied Ghanian music, once asked me, "Aren't most of the people in Ghana African-American?"

 "No," I told him, "most of them are African-African."